moeiscool/Shinobi/INSTALL.md

     ```
     - If you did not make the symlink for nodejs then you must run `nodejs camera.js` instead.

-17. Open up `http://localhost` in your browser.
+17. Open up `http://localhost:8080` in your browser.
-    - If you inserted the `default_data.sql` login with `Username : ccio@m03.ca` and `Password : password`.
-    - *Note :* if you are installed on a remote computer open up the IP instead `http://111.111.111.111` in your browser.
+    - *Note :* if you are installed on a remote computer open up the IP in your web browser.
+        - `Username : ccio@m03.ca`
+        - `Password : password`

+- To get your IP you can run the following command.

+    ```
+    ifconfig
+    ```

 <b>Optional for some OS</b>